Home of the Ottoman Emperor

 How Much is the Topkapı Palace Museum Entrance Fee?

-Topkapı Palace Museum entrance fee (2020) was 100 Turkish Lira as I wrote this article.
+Topkapı Palace Museum entrance fee is 650 Turkish Lira for a combined ticket covering the whole palace.
 It may have changed over time, you confirm information from the official site of the museum.
-Information for Topkapı Palace Museum entrance fees are as follows:
+Information for the Topkapı Palace Museum entrance fee covers the following sections:

 Things to see in Topkapı Palace